phptuts/StarterBundleForSymfony/README.md

 openssl rsa -pubout -in var/jwt/private.pem -out var/jwt/public.pem
 ```

-7) In your AppBundle -> Entity folder create a User class that extends the [BaseUser]().
+7) In your AppBundle -> Entity folder create a User class that extends the [BaseUser](https://github.com/phptuts/StarterBundleForSymfony/blob/master/Entity/BaseUser.php).

+8) When u create your s3 Bucket you will need to a folder for each environment you have.
+In that folder you will need to add another folder called profile_pics which is where the personal pictures are stored.
+Say you have dev and prod.
+You can over ride this or not use s3 if you want to.

+    prod -> profile_pics
+    dev -> profile_pics

-8) Configure the Bundle, in the app -> config -> config.yml file for symfony 3 and for symfony for create a file called starter_kit_start.yaml in config -> packages.
+9) Configure the Bundle, in the app -> config -> config.yml file for symfony 3 and for symfony for create a file called starter_kit_start.yaml in config -> packages.
 They are both yaml files.

 ```
 starter_kit_start: